We are a resale marketplace. Prices may be above or below face value.

 How To Buy White Sox Tickets

 On our Chicago White Sox tickets page, you will see all home and away games listed.
-All games for the 2024 season are on currently sale now.
-The Sox play their spring training home games at Camelback Ranch in Glendale AZ.
+All games for the 2025 season are currently on sale now.
+The Sox play their spring training home games at Camelback Ranch in Glendale, AZ.
 Check the game schedule on this page and sort by the opponent, day of the week, home or road games, and more.
 Once you have a game in mind, click the "Buy Tickets" button to begin the checkout process.
 Be sure to confirm the ticket quantity before you complete your purchase.
 All ticket orders are now mobile delivery.
 You'll have your tickets delivered to a mobile device that you can use for entry at the gate.
-Be sure to see a White Sox regular season home game at Guaranteed Rate Field this year.
+Be sure to see a White Sox regular-season home game at Rate Field this year.

 White Sox Early Season Game Opponents